MarcoAurelioWM/mabot-config/README.md

 In adittion, MABot maintains redirected categories on `es.wikipedia.org`, `es.wikibooks.org`, `es.wikisource.org` and `meta.wikimedia.org`.

 It also automatically cleans the Sandbox pages for `es.wikibooks.org`, `es.wikiquote.org`, `es.wikisource.org`, `es.wikivoyage.org`, `es.wiktionary.org` & `meta.wikimedia.org`.

+## Information for wikitech.wikimedia.org
+MABot operates in a different schedule in https://wikitech.wikimedia.org due to its low level of traffic and edits.
+The bot will archive talk pages just **once a week** every Friday, and will attempt to fix (or tag for deletion) double or broken redirects just **twice per month** (on 1st and 15th of each month).
+This is done to save Toolforge resources by avoiding "empty runs" of the bot.